 As part of the centre, the University has established a laboratory for sport science research and education.
 The purpose built laboratory features a state of the art environmental chamber that allows for manipulation of heat, humidity and altitude for research, teaching and acclimatization purposes.
 The chamber is one of a small number of such facilities within Australasia and will be a draw-card for athletes and teams preparing for international sporting events where the combination of heat and humidity are likely to impact performance.
-For more information visit the University of Waikato Adams Centre for High Performance website.
+For more information visit University of Waikato Adams Centre for High Performance.

 Institute of Professional Learning

 The Institute of Professional Learning in Durham Street is part of the University's Faculty of Education.
 Education and research staff from the Faculty are also based at this location.

 - Location: 142 Durham Street, Tauranga